Acanthophis hawkei

-The Barkly Tableland death adder (Acanthophis hawkei) is a species of venomous snake in the family Elapidae.
+The Australian Barkly Tableland death adder (Acanthophis hawkei) is a species of venomous snake in the family Elapidae.
 The exact distribution of the species is unclear, but suitable habitat for the plains death adder consists of flat, treeless, cracking-soil riverine floodplains.
 Based on the presence of suitable habitat, the potential geographic range for this species extends from Western Queensland, across the north of the Northern Territory to north-east Western Australia.
 Disjunct populations of the plains death adder are known to occur in the Mitchell Grass Downs of western Queensland, the Barkly Tableland on the Northern Territory/Queensland border and east of Darwin in the Northern Territory.
 The snake is named after former Prime Minister of Australia Bob Hawke.

 A Protected Mobility Vehicle of the Australian Army, the Hawkei PMV, is named after the species.